Wonder in the age of AI: what is our (human) place in the future?

 Thursday 11 July 2019

-- Artificial intelligence is transforming the way we live, work, communicate and travel and impacting every industry
+- Artificial intelligence is transforming the way we live, work, communicate and travel and affecting every industry

 The discussion will take place on August 8, and offer an opportunity for Swinburne experts to discuss the impact of emerging technologies such as the Internet of Things (IoT), machine learning and autonomous systems, and to connect with thought leaders in the field.